Deutsche Bank to raise $11 billion with help from Qatar

 Qatar's royal family will become a major investor in Germany's largest bank under the plan, unveiled as Deutsche Bank delayed or diluted most of its 2015 turnaround targets, saying the cost of scandals and new capital rules would remain high.

-The capital increase gives Deutsche firepower for the investment banking drive after a pull-back by Barclays (BARC.L), UBS UBSN.VX and others left a gap that it aims to fill as Europe's top debt trader.
+The capital increase gives Deutsche firepower for the investment banking drive after a pull-back by Barclays, UBS and others left a gap that it aims to fill as Europe's top debt trader.

 But it also underscores how the bank has fallen short of profitability targets and how burdensome fines and settlements and lagging profitability have hampered management's efforts to fortify capital by retaining earnings.